-An existing B.A.: Environmental Interpretation will be renamed and course content slightly modified to a B.S.: Environmental Interpretation.
+An existing BA: Environmental Interpretation will be renamed and course content slightly modified to a BS: Environmental Interpretation.
 Current Geological Naturalist, Biological Naturalist and Pre-Professional Conservation Officer Related Areas will be maintained as Options within the new degree structure.

-The current B.A.
-Option is more tightly structured in terms of scientific and other course content than a traditional B.A.
-Major, and it should more appropriately be designated a B.S.
-The proposed Major offering is necessary to support the specific course content requirements and rising need for experienced guides to provide informal science education in the National Park system, Forest Service, education centers, and museums.
+The current BA degree is more tightly structured in terms of scientific and other course content than a traditional BA degree, and it should more properly be designated a BS.
+The degree offering is necessary to support the specific course content requirements and rising need for experienced guides to provide informal science education in the National Park system, Forest Service, education centers, and museums.
 Interpretation is a communication process that forges emotional and intellectual connections between the interests of the audience and the meanings inherent in the resource (National Association for Interpretation (2000).
-The B.S.
-Environmental Interpretation Major is designed to prepare students to pursue career opportunities as environmental interpreters, naturalists, informal science educators, and conservation enforcement officers.
+The BS Environmental Interpretation degree is designed to prepare students to pursue career opportunities as environmental interpreters, naturalists, informal science educators, and conservation enforcement officers.